Last updated: June 20, 2026

 Bottom line

-If you are a single mother in South Dakota and need help fast, start with 211, your local Department of Social Services office, and the program that matches the crisis: food, shelter, rent, heat, medical care, child care, or safety.
-South Dakota does not have one emergency cash grant for every need.
-Help usually comes through public benefits, housing referrals, county help, food banks, legal aid, safety services, or local nonprofits.
+If you are a single mother in South Dakota and need help fast, start with the emergency, then call the office that handles that need.
+South Dakota does not have one emergency cash grant that covers every problem.
+Help may come from 211, South Dakota Department of Social Services, food banks, housing referrals, county help, legal aid, safety advocates, clinics, schools, or local nonprofits.

 If you need help today

-Call 911 if someone is in danger, there is a fire, a medical emergency, a violent threat, or a child is not safe.
+Call 911 if someone is in danger, there is a fire, a medical emergency, or a child is not safe.
+For crisis, call or text 988 Lifeline.

 Where to start in South Dakota